IkramahAhmed/simplied-task-ikramah/README.md

 Features:
 Responsive Design: The theme is designed to be fully responsive, ensuring a consistent user experience across various devices and screen sizes.
-Navigation: The navigation bar includes links to different sections of the website, including a blog section and a search feature.
+Navigation: The navigation bar includes links to different sections of the website, including a blog section.
 Bootstrap is used for styling the navigation bar.
 Banner Section: The top banner section features a headline, date, description, and social media icons.
 Flexbox is used for styling the Banner Section.

 Cards: The main content section includes multiple cards, each representing a blog post.
 Bootstrap is used for styling the Article Cards.
 Grid system is applied to the cards.
 There are 3 Column and each column has 2 rows on large screen.
 2 column and 3 rows on medium screen size and a single Column having full width is shown in small screen.